horrorho/InflatableDonkey/README.md

+**Update**, 7 July 2016.

+Sorry for the lack of input, but I've been snowed under at work.
+I've pushed a new build that should hopefully work with iOS 9.3.

+I have this week off, so I'll try and work through the backlog of emails and tickets.

+Code wise I'll continue to tame the horrors that lie within.
+There's still a lot of quick and dirty code that was based off my initial interpretation of x86 binaries.
+Well, that and the fact that I'm not really sure I know how to program.

 **Update**, 20 April 2016.

 Finally, like finally, it's slowly coming together...
 Well most of it.
 I've spent long hours over the last few weeks working on it and when I was in bed, my cat took over and also pondered the mysteries of iCloud's inner workings.